 Beginning in 1999, the Texas Historic Courthouse Preservation Program, and its local partners have made significant financial investments to restore many valuable historic courthouses throughout the state.

-In order to protect and preserve these buildings for future generations, the Texas Courthouse Stewardship Program was created in 2005 to assist counties by fostering facility planning, budgeting and training.
-The goal is to prevent the facilities from returning to a state of deferred maintenance and disrepair.
+In order to protect and preserve these buildings for future generations, the Texas Courthouse Stewardship Program was created in 2005 to assist counties by fostering facility planning, budgeting and training in order to prevent the facilities from returning to a state of deferred maintenance and disrepair.
+The Program offers annual training workshops at regional hubs around the state, as well as virtual and in-person training opportunities through the Real Places annual conference.
+Additionally, THCPP builds community for courthouse stewards through a Facebook group and forthcoming listserv.
+If you are a courthouse steward and would like to be notified of training and join our listserv, please contact Donye Evans-Reese.

 The amount of hours provided for Courthouse Stewardship Training